korteke/Shibboleth-IdP3-TOTP-Auth/README.md

 From LDAP, MongoDB, SQL, File, REST, Dummy(static)

 ### From LDAP - External LDAP (IDM?)
-This plugin fetch token seeds from the attribute called "carLicense" which is multivalued (user can have multiple tokens).
+With default settings this plugin fetches token seeds from the attribute called "carLicense" which is multivalued (user can have multiple tokens).
 You can change the source attribute by editing bean "shibboleth.authn.seedAttribute" which is defined at totp-authn-config.xml.

 This plugin also assumes that your users unique userID is "uid" attribute.